|Date of incident:||18 August 2015|

 |Accusation:||Throwing stones/starting a fire|

-My father woke me up at around 2:00 a.m. and told me Israeli soldiers were in the house asking for me.
+My father woke me up at around 2:00 a.m. and told me Israeli soldiers were in our house asking for me.
 I got up and heard soldiers talking to my father telling him they were going to arrest me because I was accused of throwing stones at the settlement of Bitar illit.

 The soldiers did not give my father any documentation but they told him they were going to take me for questioning at the settlement of Etzion and would send me home afterwards.
 The soldiers wanted to see my ID card but I told them I didn’t have one yet so they asked me for my birth certificate.